Treatment of Communication Disorders Unit

 The team

-The team at the Unit includes 13 speech therapists with extensive experience in the field of rehabilitation, dyslexia and dysgraphia, and expertise in the treatment using the LSVT method and an EEC physician who specializes in execution of FEES tests.
-The team works in full collaboration with the various relevant units in the hospital including the team of dieticians and nursing personnel.
+The unit’s team includes 13 speech therapists with extensive experience in rehabilitation, dyslexia and dysgraphia, and specialization in unique treatment methods for voice therapy, as well as an ENT physician specializing in performing FEES examinations.
+The team works in full collaboration with the various relevant departments in the hospital.

 Arrangement with